 - Participate in an intensely supportive community that processes day-to-day challenges, pushes individuals when they need it, and celebrates members’ successes as they occur.

 The NCFDD Post-Tenure Pathfinders Program is a 12-week session.
 See the information below for Summer 2023:

 - SUMMER Session: mid-May – early-August (Early/discounted registration date: mid-April)

-Faculty members may apply for funding assistance for the fall, spring, or summer session.
+Faculty members may apply for funding assistance.
 See application information below.